dockerizedrupal/drupalcamp-baltics-2015/README.md

 try it out and test.

-The feedback we had collected from them was very useful and after fixing some minor issues we already saw awesome results from using Docker in our work environment.
+The feedback we had collected from them was very useful and after fixing some minor issues we already saw improvements from using Docker in our work environment.

 For example if one of the developers found a useful service or a tool that could improve his daily work, he made an image out of it and by doing so we immediately could share it with other developers that were using Docker and it worked everywhere exactly the way.

-Another example is where we had a real opportunity to test it out if we actually had improved the time how fast we could set up a development environment when a new developer joined with our team.

 Another example where we had a real opportunity to test it out was when a new developer joined with our team.